dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 ### Links

-You can link to Dart identifiers, of which constructors are a special case, or to any URI you choose.
+Normal URI hyperlinks are supported, as well as automatic links to Dart identifiers.

 #### Identifier
 {:.no_toc}

 `[id]` _or_ `[id](uri)`

-If _id_ is the name of a class, the generated link points at the class, even if the class has a constructor of the same name.
+Both generate a hyperlink to a Dart identifier.
+This identifier can be a class, method, or property.
+For example:

+{% prettify none %}
+Throws a [StateError] if ...
+similar to [anotherMethod], but ...
+{% endprettify %}

-If you specify _uri_, it must be the URI of a dart library _L_, and _id_ must a name declared in the exported namespace of _L_.
+If you specify _uri_, it must be the URI of a dart library _L_, and _id_ must be a name declared in the exported namespace of _L_.

 #### Constructor
 {:.no_toc}

 `[new c]` _or_ `[new c](uri)`

+Both generate a hyperlink to the constructor for _c_.

+If you specify _uri_, it must be the URI of a dart library _L_, and _c_ must be a constructor of a class declared in the exported namespace of _L_.

 #### Hyperlink